SparqNet/sparq-gitbook/understanding-contracts/setting-up-the-development-environment.md

 git checkout -b contract-development main
 ```

 Then, install Docker on your system (if you don't have it installed already).
-Instructions can be found on the links below:
+Instructions can be found at the links below:

 * [Docker for Windows](https://docs.docker.com/docker-for-windows/install/)
 * [Docker for Mac](https://docs.docker.com/docker-for-mac/install/)